 Integrated Development Environment (IDE) Availability

 Xamarin development can be done in Visual Studio on either Mac or Windows.
 The IDE you choose will be determined by the platforms you wish to target.

 Because Windows apps can only be developed on Windows, to build for iOS, Android, and Windows requires Visual Studio for Windows.
 However it's possible to share projects and files between Windows and Mac computers, so iOS and Android apps can be built on a Mac and shared code could later be added to a Windows project.

 The development requirements for each platform are discussed in more detail in the Requirement guide.

 Developing iOS applications requires a Mac computer, running macOS.
 You can also use Visual Studio to write and deploy iOS applications with Xamarin in Visual Studio.
 However, a Mac is still needed for build and licensing purposes.

 Apple’s Xcode IDE must be installed to provide the compiler and simulator for testing.
 You can test on your own devices for free, but to build applications for distribution (eg. the App Store) you must join Apple’s Developer Program ($99 USD per year).
 Each time you submit or update an application, it must be reviewed and approved by Apple before it is made available for customers to download.

 Code is written with the Visual Studio IDE and screen layouts can be built programmatically or edited with Xamarin's iOS Designer in either IDE.

 Refer to the Xamarin.iOS Installation Guide for detailed instructions on getting set up.

 Android application development requires the Java and Android SDKs to be installed.
 These provide the compiler, emulator and other tools required for building, deployment and testing.
 Java, Google’s Android SDK and Xamarin’s tools can all be installed and run on the following configurations:

-- Mac OS X El Capitan and above (10.11+) with the Xamarin Studio IDE
+- Mac OS X El Capitan and above (10.11+) with Visual Studio for Mac

 - Windows 7 & above with Visual Studio 2015 or 2017